Everything Nintendo announced during its E3 2018 Direct

-The creators of Mario and Zelda showed off its future plans for its Switch and 3DS consoles during a special Nintendo Direct during the Electronic Entertainment Expo trade show today.
+The creators of Mario and Zelda showed off its future plans for its Switch home-and-way console with a special Nintendo Direct during the Electronic Entertainment Expo trade show today.
 And if you missed the company’s presentation when it streamed — or just want to skip to all the good parts — here’s a roundup of everything that made an appearance.

 Daemon x Machina